i5hi/btccapital/README.md

 These are funds that the team would need to aquire shared resources or as an emergency fund.

 It is managed by a delegated core team selected by the board, in consensus with the rest of the team.

-It is funded to exactly support a chosen `n` early renumerations for all team members for `n` short periods.

-This gives everyone a chance to take an early payday `n` times over a medium period.

-Those that take an advance are not included in the next payday cycle, and their payday amount is divided among other team members.

-The remainder of the funds at the end of the medium term cycle is distributed equally to all team members.

 <b>Each sub-folder contains a more detailed explaination of their functions @ README.md.</b>